A stack of THE BEST Eggless Chocolate Chip Cookies sits next to a glass of milk.

 Dairy-Free

-Make sure the butter and cream cheese are at (cool) room temperature but not too soft.
+Make sure the butter and cream cheese are slightly chilled, not too soft.

 For evenly sized cookies (better for baking), use a small spring-loaded ice cream scoop to spoon out the dough.